 Late in 1964, landscape architecture was removed from the College of Agriculture and moved to the newly formed School of Environmental Design, which included architecture, landscape architecture, and fine arts.
 Later, due to the Louisiana governor’s ties to the petroleum industry, the word environmental had to be removed from the name, so the college was renamed the College of Art & Design.

 Reich retired from the program in 1983 at the age of 70, though he still continued to teach classes.
 That same year, Emory Smith donated Hilltop Arboretum to the landscape architecture program, and Dr. Neil Odenwald became the program’s second director.
 In 1990, Bruce Sharky became the school’s third director, and in 2004 Elizabeth Mossop became the fourth director.
 During this time, the school underwent various updates in curriculum and hired five new faculty members.
 It was also then that the school’s leaders pushed to name the school the Robert Reich School of Landscape Architecture.
 Robert S. Reich passed away on July 31, 2010, at the age of 97, leaving behind a lasting legacy at the school and throughout the profession.

 In 2013, Bradley Cantrell became the school’s fifth director.
 He served in this position for a year and a half, ultimately deciding to accept a position as an associate professor of landscape architecture at the Harvard Graduate School of Design.
 Professor Emeritus Van Cox served as the school’s interim director for one year.
-Mark E. Boyer is the current director of the program as of July 2015.
+Mark E. Boyer was director of the program 2015-2023.
+Marwan Ghandour is the interim director.